The Foundations in Community Disability Studies Program offers several unique features:

 The Foundations in Community Disability Studies Program is offered in two modes of distance delivery:

 - ACDS Online – This delivery mode uses the Internet and web-based “e-learning” technology to provide you with a variety of flexible ways to study the materials and communicate with your fellow students.
-An ACDS Online facilitator supports your learning, as does your agency-based mentor.
+An ACDS Online facilitator supports your learning, as does your agency-based tutor.

 A Community of Learners

 As a student in the Foundations in Community Disability Studies Program in an online format, you will be part of a learning community.
-Each class of 10 to 15 learners is supported by an online facilitator.
+Each class of learners is supported by an online facilitator.
 Learners will study module material individually, and then come together in a virtual learning environment to explore topics in community disability services, sharing your experience, networking with others in your field, and providing and receiving support to ensure a successful learning experience.

 The ACDS Online Facilitator will guide and encourage you, answer content questions and clarify areas where you are uncertain, suggest resources for further study, and help you maintain your progress through throughout your studies.
 Your online facilitator will also moderate the group discussions and other online activities, and answer any technical questions that may arise regarding the technology used in the module.